Provisions of Oxford: King's council

 While the Fifteen controlled the king's council, they were not the only members.
 The justiciar, treasurer and chancellor were always members, as were other ministers and judges.
 In addition, the king could still include other advisers.
 In fact, it was impossible for the Fifteen to constantly be on hand to advise the king.
 At routine council meetings, the Fifteen were represented by two or three of their number who would decide if any business was important enough to summon the full Fifteen.
 In addition, the chancellor was made to swear that he would not seal any important grant without the assent of a majority of the Fifteen.

-Parliament was also reformed.
+Parliament

 It was decided that "there be three parliaments a year ... to treat of the common wants of the kingdom, and of the king".
 Attending three regular parliaments each year would have been a burden for the barons.
 Therefore, the Twenty-four asked the parliament assembled at Oxford to choose twelve representatives who would attend the regular parliaments.
 This provision was not meant to limit attendance at parliament to only the twelve; rather, it guaranteed that there would be a minimum representative attendance.
 Recommendations for an inquest into local (mis-)government and further measures of reform were also set out.